cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: "To minimize dielectric effect further, each individual\_ Ag strand used in ArgentPur is manually threaded through its own fluorocarbon tube that is 5-10x larger, so that contact between the Ag conductor and its protective carrier is dramatically reduced indeed.\_ Capacitance and inductance are thus minimized, with no \"signal-hopping\" destructive interference across the frequency spectra possible."
+        text: "To minimize dielectric effect further, each individual\_ Ag strand used in ArgentPur is manually threaded through its own fluorocarbon tube that is 5-10x larger in size so that contact between the Ag conductor and its protective carrier is dramatically reduced indeed.\_ Capacitance and inductance are thus minimized, with no \"signal-hopping\" destructive interference across the frequency spectra."
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: "Premium WBT0152Ag are used to terminate the Athene and Heracles RCA designs.\_ A wonderful Ag/Teflon XLR is used for the balanced designs; locking Neutriks available for pro use."
+        text: "Premium WBT0152Ag are used to terminate the Athene and Heracles RCA designs.\_ A wonderful Ag/Teflon XLR is used for the balanced designs; locking Neutriks are available for pro use."
       -
         type: hard_break
       -